dribnet/purvs/README.md

 ## PS4 MDDN 342 2018
+24/10/2018

+I have added some presents, I will probably make more details on them in the future.
+Like a bow, ribons, ect.
+I will also want to fade them in a bit more.

 //24/10/2018

 I For this commit, I have added using tom's movement code (kind of) for the staments.
 I have added christmas lights.
 I changed the circles to rectangles and put more coordernates into the array to do this.
 I also have added snow onto the branches rto give it a more winter feel.
 The only problem with the animation thoughg is that it makes the window slow :(.
 It works fine when the window is small. but will not work or be extremely glitchy at fill screen.
 I guess this is not something I could easily optimise though, so it will just have to do.